 Work Experience is intended to help prepare students for the transition from secondary school to the world of work or further education and training.

 The community becomes the classroom where students gain knowledge and experience about the workplace and are provided with a frame of reference to review or revise their career goals.

-To receive course credit, all students complete a minimum of 100 hours of on-the-job training, and you will receive Work Experience 12A and/or 12B course credit.
+Students must complete a minimum of 100 hours of on the job training to receive Work Experience 12A and/or 12B PLUS credit.